sg-s/xolotl/docs/reference/xolotl-methods.md

 it with no arguments.
 By default, all the parameters are linked to sliders that you can play with.
 In models with a large number of parameters, this can get messy.
-You can selectively only manipualte some parameters whose names match a pattern using ``x.manipulate('some*pattern')``
+You can selectively only manipulate some parameters whose names match a pattern using ``x.manipulate('some*pattern')``

 !!! info "See Also"